DNAKlik/dna-exchange-bundle/README.md

 > WARNING: This bundle is an example bundle created in https://symfonycasts.com/screencast/symfony-bundle
 > and is not meant to be used as a dependency in a real application!

-# Hello LoremIpsumBundle!
+# Hello DnaExchangeBundle!

-LoremIpsumBundle is a way for you to generate "fake text" into your Symfony application, but with *just* a little bit more joy than your normal lorem ipsum.
+DnaExchangeBundle is a way for you to generate "fake text" into your Symfony application, but with *just* a little bit more joy than your normal lorem ipsum.